aexol-studio/deenruv/docs/docs/reference/typescript-api/auth/session-cache-strategy.md

 SQL query each time.
 Therefore, we cache the session data only perform the SQL query once and upon invalidation of the cache.

-The Vendure default is to use a the <a href='/reference/typescript-api/auth/in-memory-session-cache-strategy#inmemorysessioncachestrategy'>InMemorySessionCacheStrategy</a>, which is fast and suitable for single-instance deployments.
+The Deenruv default is to use a the <a href='/reference/typescript-api/auth/in-memory-session-cache-strategy#inmemorysessioncachestrategy'>InMemorySessionCacheStrategy</a>, which is fast and suitable for single-instance deployments.
 However, for multi-instance deployments (horizontally scaled, serverless etc.), you will need to define a custom strategy that stores the session cache in a shared data store, such as in the DB or in Redis.